ABOUT

 WHAT GOVERNMENT SHOULD BE

-"All that I do, whether on my own or assisted by another, should be directed to this single end: the common benefit and harmony."— Marcus Aurelius, Meditations, Book IX (c.
-170 AD, translated variously)
+"For whatever I do, by myself or with another, should contribute solely to this, the general benefit and harmony."— Marcus Aurelius, Meditations, Book VII, 5 (c.
+170 AD, trans.
+A.S.L.
+Farquharson, 1944)

 THE ACCOUNTABILITY LOOP